 The Famished Road, Ben Okri

-This Booker Prize-winning novel from Nigerian author Ben Okri centers around Azaro, a spirit-child in an unknown African city’s ghetto.
-Azaro narrates as he interacts with and is torn between the real world and the spiritual world.
+This Booker Prize-winning novel from Nigerian author Ben Okri centers around Azaro, a spirit child in the low-income area of an unknown African city.
+Azaro narrates as he interacts with — and is torn between — the real world and the spiritual world.